Guikingone/SchedulerBundle/doc/tasks.md

 **Keep in mind that due to internal limitations, a `Closure` instance cannot be passed as callback if your tasks are stored in external transports or the filesystem one.**

 _Note: Each callback receives a current task instance as the first argument._

+## Notifications

+_Introduced in `0.2`_

+Each task can define a set of notification:

+- **beforeScheduling**: This notification will be sent before scheduling the task (and after the `beforeScheduling` callback if defined)
+- **afterScheduling**: This notification will be sent after scheduling the task (and after the `afterScheduling` callback if defined)
+- **beforeExecuting**: This notification will be sent before executing the task (and after the `beforeExecuting` callback if defined)
+- **afterExecuting**: This notification will be sent after executing the task (and after the `beforeExecuting` callback if defined and if this one does not failed)

 ## Options